About termite sprays

 To wrap things up, here are our Top 3 suggestions for the best ant and termite killer sprays once again.

-The Terro Carpenter Ant and Termite Killer Aerosol Spray is a highly toxic and efficient way to deal with various types of wood-burrowing insects on contact.
+- The Terro Termite Killer Spray is a highly toxic and efficient way to deal with various types of wood-burrowing insects on contact.
 It kills pests extremely quickly and has a residual effect of up to 4 weeks.
 There has been some reported issue with the nozzle at times, but the spray itself is a great option for dealing with unwanted insect visitors.

-If you are looking for a more natural solution, the Cedar Bug-Free Termiticide Termite Treatment Spray is a great option.
+- If you are looking for a more natural solution, the Cedar Bug-Free Termiticide is a great option.
 It’s 100% natural and safe for pets and people, and it’s designed for a wider application in multiple layers on top of infected furniture, walls, and other item pieces.
 It has a long-term effect and is essentially a one-time termite treatment spray.

-The Spectracide Termite and Carpenter Ant Killer is pretty much the opposite of our previous entry.
+- The Spectracide Termite Killer is pretty much the opposite of our previous entry.
 It’s a highly toxic solution, specifically designed for immediate on-contact extermination.
 It does have a residual effect on carpenter ants but it isn’t meant for a wider application but almost entirely as an on-contact killer.
 It has a battery-operated handle and comes in a tube of 1.33 gal.